sergioeth/streaming-platform/README.md

 # Streaming platform

-This project is deployed in `Vercel`.
+This project is deployed on `Vercel`.
 Here you can check it out: [Project](https://streaming-platform-seven.vercel.app/).
 - This project use Auth0, Vuex Vue Router and Typescript.

 ## Steps: